Getting Ready to Mail

 - If you can’t borrow a tray, use a box.

-- We’re mailing first-class, so sorting by zip code is not necessary, but you should remove all rubber bands and check that all your letters should face the same way.
+- We’re mailing first-class, so sorting by zip code is not necessary, but you should remove all rubber bands and check that all your letters are facing the same way.

 - If you are mailing a very large quantity of letters and live in a major city or near a USPS sorting facility, it's possible to drop your letters off there, which will cut processing time.
 You should ask your local post office or mail carrier about how to do this.
 See our Mailing 1000+ Letters guide for more information.

-- If you’re not sure where your sorting facility is, ask your mail carrier or at your local post office.
+- If you’re not sure where your sorting facility is, ask your mail carrier or local post office.

 Mailing from outside the continental US